 Depending on the incline and resistance levels you set, ellipticals allow you to target specific muscle groups.
 So, if you’re pedaling forward, you’re challenging your hamstrings, glutes, and calves; switch things up and head backwards to get your shins and quads in gear.
 Our trainers also recommend movable arms over the stationary ones.
 You’re getting your biceps, shoulders, and chest in gear, while also amping up your heart-rate.
 Toss that magazine you’ve propped on the monitor because you’ll be working too hard for that!

 Looking for more ways to get the most out of your elliptical workout?
-Here’s what Kelly has to say about one of her favorite cardio challenges:
+Here’s what fitness expert Kelly Chase has to say about one of her favorite cardio challenges:

 Stand up nice and tall, no slouching, with your shoulders back & down.
 Breathe in through your nose and out through your mouth.
 Then, I always instruct clients not to use the handrails: you’re not getting the most from your workout that way.
 I always start off on an easy level to get the pace up to a moderate to quick jog.
 The goal is to maintain that same pace (give or take) the whole time, even on heavy resistances.
 It will challenge you!
 You will NOT be able to stay at that same pace.
 But it gives you a goal to push yourself when your pace does decrease.

 Ready to give it a go?
-Our trainers chose three of their favorite elliptical workouts at every level to engage and power up everyone from beginners to experts!
+Try some elliptical workouts in the Aaptiv app.
+You can find one to engage and power up everyone from every level, beginners to experts!